dariosanfilippo/edgeofchaos/README.md

                         samplerate-independent delay parameters based on
                         aust's delay lines for integer and fractional delays.

-    edgeofchaos.lib:    This file provides access to all the Edge of Chaos library modules through a series of environments.
+    edgeofchaos.lib:    this file provides access to all the Edge of Chaos library modules through a series of environments.

-    filters2.lib:       Filters library containing bilinear transform and topology preserving transform implementations
+    filters2.lib:       filters library containing bilinear transform and topology preserving transform implementations
                         (zero-delay feedback) of allpass, lowpass, highpass,
                         bandpass, bandstop, shelving, and state-variable